jordanbtucker/jsonext/README.md

-# jsonext
+# JSONext

-This pre-release version is simply a wrapper around JSON.
+This pre-release version supports JSON5 syntax but does not yet support `reviver` and only wraps `JSON.stringify`.